Ricci-Positive Metrics on Connected Sums of Projective Spaces: Constructions of Connected Sums with Positive Ricci Curvature

 \begin{proof} Start by choosing $0<r<R<1$ such that $r^{\frac{n-1}{n}}<\rho<R$.
-Use Lemma \ref{actualambient} to define a Ricci positive metric $g_\text{ambient}$ on $S^n_l$ with $l=|G|k$ whose boundaries are all isometric to $(S^{n-1},g_\delta)$.
-As the action of $G$ is free, it is possible to choose these geodesic balls disjoint and invariant under the action of $G$.
-It follows that the quotient $S^n/G$ has a Ricci positive metric with $k$-disjoint geodesic balls whose boundaries are all isometric to $(S^{n-1},g_\delta)$ and extrinsic curvatures equal to $-1$.
+Use Lemma \ref{actualambient} to define a Ricci positive metric $g_\text{ambient}$ on $S^n_l$ with $l=|G|k$ with boundaries all isometric to $(S^{n-1},g_\delta)$.
+As the action of $G$ is free, it is possible to choose the boundary $S^{n-1}$ disjoint and invariant under the action of $G$.
+It follows that the quotient $(S^n/G)_k$ has a Ricci positive metric with $k$ disjoint boundary components all isometric to $(S^{n-1},g_\delta)$ and principal curvatures equal to $-1$.
 The proof now precedes identically to the proof of Proposition \ref{docking} in Section \ref{dockingsection} \end{proof}

 Thus $(S^n/G)_k$ can now replace $S^n_k$ in the construction in the proof of Theorem \ref{parts} in Section \ref{assembly}.
 The effect topologically is taking a connected sum with $S^n/G$.
 Thus the following is immediate.